-Tipsy pots, also known as topsy turvy planters, are flower pots arranged in a stack to look like they are tipping over, even though they are sturdy.
-Once you know the trick, they are easy to make.
+Tipsy pots, also known as topsy turvy planters, are flowerpots arranged in a stack to look like they might tip over.
+But they won’t!
+It’s an easy to make, whimsical garden idea.

 This is part of a series featuring creative garden container ideas.

-The magic of staggered flower pots is they look like they are falling over but they’re not.
+The magic of stacked tipsy pots is they look like they are falling over but theyโre not.

 Tipsy pots have been around for years although they go by many names: